richard-9000/discord-game-bot/README.md

 2. Edit mygame.ini and change/add commands to suit your games needs.

-Note that additional commands can be added to the COMMANDS section by choosing a key name.
+Note that additional commands can be added to the COMMANDS section by choosing new unique key name.
 Removing a command from the commands section will disable it.

 ```
 # General options